firthh/weekly-meetups/README.md

 # weekly-meetups

 A Clojure application to get information about upcoming meetups that you care about.
+It will output a html string to do with what you will.

 ## Usage